How to use a weekly email newsletter to cultivate connections with your membership

 Your time is valuable too!

-That’s why successful email marketers use autoresponders that can send emails based on pre-designed templates in response to subscriber actions.
+That’s why successful email marketers use email automation that can send emails based on a pre-designed email template responding to subscriber actions.

-These programs can also be used to send a series of emails over time, to help maintain reader engagement.
+These marketing automation programs can also be used to send a series of emails over time, to help maintain reader engagement.
 They can also add a personal touch with things like birthday greetings.

 Email marketing works by nurturing the perception of a personal relationship between subscribers and content creators.

 That means using a recipient’s first name instead of a generic greeting whenever possible.

 It also means delivering content that’s relevant to your subscriber’s interests.
 By segmenting your list into different categories, you can ensure that your association’s members receive different kinds of articles and offers than client organizations.

 Again, commercial newsletter tools can automate this process for you, grouping your subscribers based on how they interact with your content.

 What if you don’t have a newsletter yet, and you’d like to build one?